robertjchristian/MRC/MRC38.md

 https://docs.google.com/spreadsheets/d/1uEjozAcnEt-IWaSsu_BbYPRMUCkbwjwv/edit?usp=share_link&ouid=108805586783812761772&rtpof=true&sd=true

 ## General Description
-It is necessary to implement a functionality where users can specify for what period they want to lock the MOR token claiming, in return the user will receive an increased MOR reward.
+It is necessary to implement a functionality where users can specify for what period they want to Stake the MOR tokens, in return the user will receive an increased proportionality in the MOR rewards.
+It is worth emphasizing that, none of these MOR Staking proposals increase the amount of tokens that are created.
+Rather, it just changes your proportional rights to the amount of tokens that are being created in that SnapShot in a similar way that increasing your hash rate increases the amount of the portion of Bitcoin one mines.

-Fair Stake intervals will be posted on GitHub
+Fair Stake intervals will be posted on GitHub.

 ## Example MOR Power Factors
 ![ExampleMORPowerFactor](https://github.com/MorpheusAIs/MRC/assets/1563345/120f89c4-a497-469c-a15d-e8c5955feabd)